Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Introduction

 \begin{remark} Note that in the above result, $\kappa$ does not depend on $s$ (unknown in practice).
 We call it the \emph{$s$-agnostic} choice.
 Making the \emph{$s$-dependent} choice $\kappa=\frac{\sqrt{2}}{(2\pi)^{d/4} \tau^{d/2}\sqrt{sn}}$, we obtain a rate of $\frac{\sqrt{s}}{r_e^2 \sqrt{n}\tau^{d/2}}$ for the bound \eqref{eq:bound_informal_effective_near} (better dependence on $s$).
 See Remark \ref{remark:choice_kappa_cor_near_effective}. \end{remark}

-We provide in the same time recovery guarantees for the prediction of the target density $f^0$.
-We achieve an almost parametric rate (up to a logarithmic factor) for the prediction of the target density, in two distinct regimes: under small regularization (Proposition \ref{prop:prediction_under_small_reg}) and with larger regularization (Theorem \ref{th:prediction_error}) when the assumption of Theorem \ref{th:informal_estimation} is verified.
+We provide at the same time prediction error bounds.
+We achieve an almost parametric rate (up to a logarithmic factor) for the prediction of the target density~$f^0$, in two distinct regimes: under small regularization (Proposition \ref{prop:prediction_under_small_reg}) and with larger regularization (Theorem \ref{th:prediction_error}) when the assumption of Theorem \ref{th:informal_estimation} is verified.
 We present an informal version of these results. \begin{theorem}[Recovery guarantees for the prediction of $f^0$, informal results] Let $\tau=\frac{\sqrt{2}u_{\min}}{\sqrt{\ln n}}$.
 We construct an estimator $\hat{h}_n$ of $f^0$ from $\hat{\mu}_{n,\omega}$.
 We consider two regimes. \begin{itemize} \item Assume that the particles $(t_j^0,u_j^0)$ of $\mu^0$ are sufficiently separated.
 Choosing $\kappa=\frac{\sqrt{2}(\ln n)^{d/4}}{(2\pi)^{d/4} (2u_{\min}^2)^{d/4} \sqrt{n}}$, omitting the dependence on $d$ and on bounds on the variance,

 \item Without separation assumptions on $(t_j^0,u_j^0)_j$, choosing $\kappa=\frac{4(\ln n)^{d/2}}{(2\pi)^{d/2} (2u_{\min}^2)^{d/2} n}$, omitting the dependence on~$d$ and on bounds on the variance,

 \end{itemize} \end{theorem}